Description

 Which means for our asset as example:

-• Compared with the benchmark SPY (-33.7 days) in the period of the last 5 years, the maximum reduction from previous high of -43 days of FlexShares Global Upstream Natural Resources Index Fund ETF is lower, thus worse.
+• Looking at the maximum reduction from previous high of -42.7 days in the last 5 years of FlexShares Global Upstream Natural Resources Index Fund ETF, we see it is relatively lower, thus worse in comparison to the benchmark SPY (-33.7 days)

 MaxDuration: